OneMoreSummer/academic-kickstart/content/post/how-to-best-use-age-ordered-numbered-bibs-in-cricket-development/index.md

-Age Ordered Numbered and/or Coloured Bibs offer a way to show the level of (dis)advantage context to your context, when comparing player performance.
-It could be for Relative Age Effect, maturation status, training age or a weighted combination of all 3, or indeed anything
+**Age Ordered Numbered and/or Coloured Bibs offer a way to show the level of (dis)advantage context to your context, when comparing player performance.
+It could be for Relative Age Effect, maturation status, training age or a weighted combination of all 3, or indeed anything.**